cheriejw/cheriejw.me/README.md

     - [ ] About
     - [ ] Partial Projects
 - [ ] Fix Navigation Bar to change display on scroll.
+- [ ] Apply DRY to styles with shared styles.
 - [ ] Write tests to pass existing work: Home and About.
 - [ ] Code out Projects interactions without content.
 - [ ] Code out Projects content.